chiskas2/333-RGB-LED-MiniCube/README.md

 Basically just a test.

-DISCLAIMER:
+DISCLAIMER
-    This is provided on an as-is basis
+    This is provided on an as-is basis.
-    This is for a 3x3x3 RGB LED cube (so "somewhat limited" resolution..)
+    It's only for a 3x3x3 cube (so "somewhat limited" resolution).
     The aim was (is?) an 8x8x8 cube.
     Some things are left unfinished, some unneccerasy bits included.

     It's an indefinitely paused project...

-NOTE:
+NOTE
    You need to put all files in a folder of the same name as the main .ino file (without the .ino extension).
    Namely "333_RGB_LED_minicube_30_Release_1".
 Alternatively rename both (folder and main .ino file) to some other identical name.